chicio/chicio.github.io/_drafts/2020-06-08-expose-uikit-to-swiftui.md

 }
 ```

 After the view, we need to take care of the UIKit controller used to select the document, `UIDocumentPickerViewController`.
-We will wrap it in a struct that implements the `UIViewControllerRepresentable`. ...
+We will wrap it in a struct that implements the `UIViewControllerRepresentable`.
+This protocol contains four methods:

+- `makeUIViewController(context: Self.Context) -> Self.UIViewControllerType`, a method used to create the instance of the view controller to be used in your SwiftUI screen
+- `updateUIViewController(Self.UIViewControllerType, context: Self.Context)`, a method called when the view controller must be redrawn/updated due to external changes (e.g. a State update)
+- `makeCoordinator() -> Self.Coordinator`, a method used to create the custom instance that you use to communicate changes from your view controller to other parts of your SwiftUI interface
+- `static func dismantleUIViewController(Self.UIViewControllerType, coordinator: Self.Coordinator)`, a method called to clean up additional resources used by the view controller when it is dismissed

+As for the previous protocol, The `Self.UIViewControllerType` type is an [associated type](https://www.hackingwithswift.com/articles/74/understanding-protocol-associated-types-and-their-constraints "swift protocol associated type") of the protocol and he must match the type of the UIViewController wrapped.
+Le't start from the first method reported above, where we will create the instance of the `UIDocumentPickerViewController` that we want to expose to SwiftUI.
+The delegate of this controller will be the `Coordinator` instance created in the `makeCoodinator` protocol method.
+So the Coordinator will be responder for all the `UIDocumentPickerDelegate` methods.
+Remember that the `makeCoordinator` method is called before everything else when we will create our `DocumentPickerViewController` instance in SwiftUI.
+The `Coordinator` receive a reference to the wrapping struct.
+This reference is used to trigger a custom callback contained in the `var callback: (URL) -> ()` property that is received at `DocumentPickerViewController` construction time when the `documentPicker(_ controller: UIDocumentPickerViewController, didPickDocumentsAt urls: [URL])` method of the `UIDocumentPickerDelegate` protocol is invoked.
+In this way we are able to send back to SwiftUI the result of the interaction with the `UIDocumentPickerViewController`.
+Last but not least there's also the `updateUIViewController` method, but in this case with an empty implementation because we don't need to update the status of the view controller using some SwiftUI state change.

 ```swift
 struct DocumentPickerViewController: UIViewControllerRepresentable {